List of capoeira techniques: Asfixiante

 While the literal translation of this is based on suffocation or rather the act of it, the asfixiante is a straight punch thrown with either hand.
 Taking clues from its name, the target may have originally been the throat instead of the face.

 Cutelo

-The Cutelo, also known as Cutilada de Mão, is a knifehand strike attack.
-It is applied in the same way as the generic karate chop usually to the face, temple, or base of the neck.
+The cutelo (cleaver), also known as cutilada de mão (hand cut or hand chop), is a knifehand strike attack.

+Cutilada de mão is a blow applied with the hand, in the form of a cleaver, on numerous parts of the body.
+It is applied in the same way as the karate chop usually to the face, temple, or base of the neck.
+Its application in certain areas can have serious consequences.

 The arc of travel for the cutelo usually begins on the outside to inside combining a backhand attack with a knifehand.

-The cutelo is not as present in rodas as it once was.
+For mestre Pastinha, knifehand strike was one of the principal techniques in traditional capoeira.
+Although capoeiristas generally fight at a distance with kicks, when they are closer, the knifehand strikes are applied.
+The cutelo is not as present in today's capoeira as it once was.

 Cotovelada

 The cotovelada is an elbow strike usually from outside to inside.
 In all forms of martial arts, range plays a very important role.
 When two capoeiristas are playing a close aggressive game it would be foolish to throw a kick or punch at such a close range.
 The cotovelada is a quick surprise attack when things get too close.